oneapi-src/oneDPL/documentation/library_guide/parallel_api/additional_algorithms.rst

 * ``sort_by_key``: performs a key-value sort.
   The algorithm sorts a sequence of keys based on a comparison function object.
   If it is not provided, the elements are compared with ``operator<``.
+  A sequence of values is simultaneously permuted according to the sorted order of keys.
   For correct behavior, a sequence of values must have at least as many elements as the sequence of keys.

   For example::